department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/july-2020-user-research/vaosr-june-research-plan.md

 1. What product & team are you doing this research for?
    VAOSR on VA.gov
 2. Background: Briefly, what is the background on this product?
 What would a new person on the team need to know about this product?
-   With VAOSR MVP in prod and live since March 2020, it's time to perform another user research and testing with Veterans.
+   With VAOSR MVP in prod and live since March 2020, it's time to perform another round of user research and testing with Veterans.
    This research should focus on areas in the experience that we know (through analytics and user feedback) are confusing or need iteration.
 Additionally, we want to collect general feedback and requests from Veterans for new VAOSR considerations in the future.
 3. Research questions: What question(s) do you hope to be able to answer after completing this research?
    1. Do Veterans understand the login and tool instructions?
    2. Do Veterans understand what they see on the appointments list?
 Is the appointments list useful to veterans?
    3. Does the "past appointments" list (new feature) meet veterans' needs?
    4. Are veterans able to cancel appointments?
 Are veterans having issues when trying to make cancellations?
 Is the experience of cancelling an appointment what they expect?
    5. What's impacting "type of care" dropoff?
-Does "type of care" offerings meet veterans expectation for online scheduling?
+Does "type of care" offerings meet veterans' expectation for online scheduling?
    6. What's impacting the high dropoff rate of veterans on the "Facilities" page?
    7. Why are we seeing 10% dropoff rate on 'Select a time/date' calendar page?
 Is there UX/interaction issues or confusion?
    8. What are veterans expectations for telehealth/video appointments through VAOSR?
 What are veterans issues for telehealth/video appointments through VAOSR?